5 major reasons why a visa can be cancelled by Department of State

 Reason one: The visa applicant has been arrested by police for suspicion of committing a crime.

 Several cases of visa revocation involves arrest information being transmitted to Department of State, which causes the visa to be revoked.
 US consulate can revoke a visa due to criminal arrest even when there is no conviction.
 Police departments in the United States can share arrest records with international databases, which can be communicated to Department of State for visa revocation for those who are remaining in the United States.
 The rationale behind this type of revocation is that the Department of State does not wish foreigners who have been arrested in the United States to be able to travel freely in and out of the United States due to security concerns.
 US consulate will reconsider issuing a new visa to foreigners with arrest records in the United States after reviewing the circumstances under which the foreign national was arrested.
 Therefore, a new visa appointment will be required if the foreign national with arrest records depart the United States after visa revocation.
+In case of an injury caused to you or by you you need to learn more from this article on getting legal help.

 Keeping into consideration the safety of many lives, one must take care not to violate traffic rules.
 But sometimes, knowingly or unknowingly people violate traffic rules either because of hurry or ignorance.
 Traffic violation may often make you receive a traffic citation or ticket.
 Getting a traffic citation is like inviting troubles for yourself.